armant/CandidateDatabase/README.md

 Each candidate has corresponding update and delete buttons and forms.
 There is also a form to create a candidate.

-Tech: Python, Django, HTML, CSS.
+Tech: Python, Django, Bootstrap, HTML, CSS.